Biography: Annie Oakley

-Both lucky and extremely talented, Annie Oakley used her astonishing marksmanship to escape a poor childhood in Ohio and rise to become the first female superstar in what had been a male-dominated profession.
+Both lucky and extremely talented, Annie Oakley used her astonishing marksmanship to escape a poor childhood in Ohio and become the first female superstar in what had been a male-dominated profession.

 "Little Sure Shot"

 For the next few years, Frank toured with a male partner, performing feats of marksmanship on stage.
 But when his partner fell ill on May Day in 1882, Annie replaced him and won instant accolades for her shooting skills.
 Soon Butler began managing the act, leaving the spotlight to Annie.
 Around this time Annie adopted the professional name "Oakley," apparently from the town of Oakley, Ohio.
 Oakley joined the vaudeville circuit, making her own conservative costumes and distinguishing herself from the more risqué look of other performers.
 At one event in St. Paul, Minnesota, in 1884, Oakley attracted the attention of legendary Native American warrior Sitting Bull, who adopted her and named her "Watanya Cicilla," or "Little Sure Shot."
 The nickname stayed with Oakley as she rose in the show business ranks.
 She joined Buffalo Bill Cody's Wild West in 1885 and performed in the show for most of the next 17 years.
 Oakley dazzled audiences with her shotgun abilities, splitting cards on their edges, snuffing candles, and shooting the corks off bottles.
 While maintaining her modest wardrobe, she also knew how to please a crowd, blowing kisses and pouting theatrically whenever she intentionally missed a shot.